neherlab/pangraph/dev/design/annotate.md

-- **Round-trip per feature**: lift a feature to consensus coordinates, push it back through `Edit::apply` + strand + node offset, extract that genome subsequence, and compare to the gene sequence read from the input FASTA/GenBank.
+- **Round-trip per feature**: lift a feature to consensus coordinates, push it back through `Edit::apply` + strand + node offset, extract that genome subsequence, and compare to the gene sequence read from the input FASTA used to build the graph.
 A match proves the lift correct — this catches every strand / indel / wrap bug cheaply.
 - **Unit tests** (`rstest`) for the inverse coordinate helper `consensus_coords_from_node` on hand-built edits: substitution-only, deletion, insertion, insertion-at-boundary, reverse strand,